kubernetes101/kubecon2022/README.md

-# Kubernetes in Codespaces

-> Setup a Kubernetes cluster using `k3d` running in [GitHub Codespaces](https://github.com/features/codespaces)
+# Intro to Kubernetes, GitOps, and Observability Hands-On Tutorial

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 ## Overview

-This is a template that will setup a Kubernetes developer cluster using `k3d` in a `GitHub Codespace`
+This tutorial offers newcomers a quick way to experience Kubernetes and its natural evolutionary developments: GitOps and Observability.
+Attendees will be able to use and experience the benefits of Kubernetes that impact reliability, velocity, security, and more.
+The session will cover key concepts and practices, as well as offer attendees a way to experience the commands in real-time.

-We use this for `inner-loop` Kubernetes development.
+We use this Codespaces platform for `inner-loop` Kubernetes training and development.
 Note that it is not appropriate for production use but is a great `Developer Experience`.
 Feedback calls the approach `game-changing` - we hope you agree!

-For ideas, feature requests, and discussions, please use GitHub discussions so we can collaborate and follow up.

-This Codespace is tested with `zsh` and `oh-my-zsh`.

-You can connect to the Codespace with a local version of VS Code.

-Please experiment and add any issues to the GitHub Discussion.

-The motivation for creating and using Codespaces is highlighted by this [GitHub Blog Post](https://github.blog/2021-08-11-githubs-engineering-team-moved-codespaces/).
-"It eliminated the fragility and single-track model of local development environments, but it also gave us a powerful new point of leverage for improving GitHub’s developer experience."

-Cory Wilkerson, Senior Director of Engineering at GitHub, recorded a podcast where he shared the GitHub journey to [Codespaces](https://changelog.com/podcast/459)

-## Join the CSE-Labs GitHub Org
+## Join the Kubernetes101 GitHub Org

-> You must be a member of the Microsoft OSS and CSE-Labs GitHub organizations
+> You must be a member of the Kubernetes101 GitHub organization

 - If you can't open a Codespace in this repo, you need to join the GitHub org(s)
-  - Instructions for joining are [here](https://github.com/cse-labs/moss)
+  - Join the org by going [here](https://kube101.dev/)
-- Return to this repo after joining the org(s)
+- Return to this repo after joining the org

 ## Open with Codespaces

-> You must be a member of the Microsoft OSS and CSE-Labs GitHub organizations

 - Click the `Code` button on this repo
 - Click the `Codespaces` tab